MateusTeixeira2394/aws-architecture-associate/6-vpc.md

 **OBS 3**: Even though some instances are in different subnets but they can communicate with each other because they are in the same VPC (EX: 10.0.0.0/16).
 However, you can configure to one subnet doesn't see other one.

 **OBS 4**: When an instance is private, it can't access the internet, therefore, the user can't access the instance through aws console.
-There are two way to solve this, access the private instance through a public instance in the same network or through **Bastian Host**.
+The way to solve this is access the private instance through a public one in the same network.
+This process is called **Bastian Host**.
+In a nutshell, it acts as a gateway between your private network (where your private instances reside) and the outside world.